maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 JCA CCI support is deprecated, in favor of specific data access APIs (or native CCI usage if there is no alternative).

+Some of the remoting technologies support have been deprecated with no replacement (Hessian, RMI, HTTPInvoker and JMS remoting).

 ### Core Container

 The properties-based bean definition format and all support classes based on it (such as `PropertiesBeanDefinitionReader`, `JdbcBeanDefinitionReader` and `ResourceBundleViewResolver`) are deprecated now, in favor of Spring's common bean definition formats and/or custom reader implementations.